mprew97/Spotify-Web-App/README.md

 # Spotify-API
-Spotify API is a restful api sending and receiving data consumed by the Spotify API.
+Spotify-Web-App is a web app for a Spotify user to interact with their user data and see it visualized through graphs.